 Writing a single record with multiple resources is also faster than writing to several information registers.

-If you expect a large number of records that reflect frequent changes of a single resource value, the database grows faster when the register has multiple resources.
-This can significantly affect the database size, especially if one of the resources is a value storage that stores an image or some binary data.
+If you expect a large number of records that reflect frequent changes of single resource value, the database grows faster when the register has multiple resources.
+This can significantly affect the database size, especially if one of the resources is value storage that stores an image or some binary data.
 We recommend that you store such data in a separate register.